Air Philippines Flight 541

 Air Philippines Flight 541 was a scheduled domestic flight operated by Air Philippines from Ninoy Aquino International Airport in Metro Manila to Francisco Bangoy International Airport in Davao City.
-On April 19, 2000, the Boeing 737-2H4 crashed south of Davao City while on approach to the airport, killing all 124 passengers and 7 crew members.The aircraft descended below the normal altitude for the glide slope, reaching 1,400 ft from the ground, at 500 ft, the aircraft struck a coconut tree, causing it to break up and catch fire.
-It remains the deadliest air disaster in the Philippines surpassing Cebu Pacific Flight 387 and the third deadliest accident involving the Boeing 737-200, after Mandala Airlines Flight 091, which crashed five years later, and Indian Airlines Flight 113.
+On April 19, 2000, the Boeing 737-200 crashed south of Davao City while on approach to the airport, killing all 124 passengers and 7 crew members.
+It remains the deadliest air disaster in the Philippines, surpassing the 1998 crash of Cebu Pacific Flight 387, and the third-deadliest accident involving the Boeing 737-200, after Mandala Airlines Flight 091 (which crashed five years later), and Indian Airlines Flight 113 (which crashed nearly twelve years prior).

 Aircraft and crew

 Aircraft

-The aircraft, a Boeing 737-2H4, registration RP-C3010 and previously owned by Southwest Airlines as N50SW, was first delivered in February 1978 and was sold to Air Philippines 20 years later.
+The aircraft, a Boeing 737-2H4, registration RP-C3010 and previously owned by Southwest Airlines, was first delivered in February 1978 and was sold to Air Philippines 20 years later.

 Passengers and crew

 In command of the flight was Captain Estraton Catipay - the youngest pilot to have served for Philippine Airlines in the 1960s.
 He also worked for airlines in the United States such as Pan Am, Delta, TWA and Eastern Airlines, and in other major airlines in Asia and London such as Malaysia Air.
-Acting as the first officer for the trip was 22-year old Captain Don Sardalla.

 There were 124 passengers (19 of them children) and 7 crew members, totalling 131 people on board.
-The flight was packed as it was the start of celebrating the Easter season and transportation services across the Philippines are particularly heavily crowded, with people taking advantage of the long holidays going back to their hometowns from different places in the country.
+The flight was packed as it was the start of Easter and transportation services across the Philippines were heavily crowded, with people taking advantage of the long holidays going back to their hometowns in the country.
 Among the victims were the sister-in-law, nephew, and niece of then-Cotabato Governor Emmanuel Piñol.

 Accident

-On April 19, 2000, Flight 541, with 131 passengers and crew, left Manila at about 5:30 AM, bound for Davao City.
-At around 7 AM, the aircraft was approaching runway 05 following an Airbus A320 operated by Philippine Airlines.
-When Flight 541 broke free from the clouds the crew observed that the aircraft had not yet cleared the runway, at which time they advised ATC, or air traffic control, a missed approach procedure should be performed.
+On April 19, 2000, Flight 541, with 131 passengers and crew, left Manila at about 5:30 a.m.
+At around 7 a.m. the aircraft was approaching runway 05 at Davao City behind an Airbus A320 operated by Philippine Airlines.
+When Flight 541 broke out of the clouds the crew observed that the preceding aircraft had not cleared the runway, they advised air traffic control that a missed approach procedure would be executed.
 Flight 541 began to climb and re-entered the clouds.
 The correct procedure would have been to climb to 4,000 ft on instruments and circle around to pick up a glide slope.
 Instead, the pilots attempted to fly VFR in instrument conditions at a lower altitude.
-Flight 541 hit a coconut tree about 500 ft above sea level, and crashed a few miles east of Francisco Bangoy International Airport.
+Flight 541 hit a coconut tree about 500 ft above sea level, and crashed east of Francisco Bangoy International Airport.
 The plane subsequently caught fire and disintegrated; there were no survivors.